 What is a swing state?
 A swing state is one where the difference between the number of Republican and Democratic votes cast is pretty narrow.
 They are also states that have been both red and blue in previous presidential elections.

 To compile the list of swing states, I surveyed election experts and key election-focused organizing groups to see who they have on their swing state list.
 Sources I used: McClatchy, Teagan Goddard, Crystal Ball, Swing Left, NDRC, and election nerds I follow on Twitter.

 Here are the swing states for 2020:

-In the coming weeks, I will publish Swing State Guides that focus on each of these states, one at a time.
+In the coming weeks, I’ll be publishing Swing State Guides that focus on each of these states, one at a time.
 You’ll get the demographics information, down ballot races (governor, House/Senate, state legislatures, etc.) that will help generate excitement and interest in the state, as well as state-specific organizations and resources.